Why We Should Support Elvira To Get Vegan Parents Thrown in Jail

 Something has become glaringly clear lately even to people who haven't thought much about this topic in the past.
 On one hand, we have a dominant culture that continues to use animals as resources without a second thought, including eating from their bodies and feeding them to their children pretty much every time they sit down to eat.

 On the other hand, we have a growing body of scientific evidence showing that doing so is actually quite bad for everyone and everything including our planet itself, along with a consensus from dietetic associations that it's definitely unnecessary and perhaps even harmful.
-We have more efficient plant-based alternatives rapidly increasing in tastiness, availability, and affordably, along with information at our fingertips to help us understand how using animals as resources is wildly exploitative and wasteful even under the best of conditions.
+We have more efficient plant-based alternatives rapidly increasing in tastiness, availability, and affordably, along with information at our fingertips to help us understand how using animals as resources is wildly exploitative and wasteful even under the best of farming conditions.
 And we have vegans emerging in every segment of society along with options for social support to make the transition.

 It seems that for many people, the more clear it becomes that a vegan shift seems to be gaining traction, the stronger their desperation to confirm their existing bias and maintain the status quo of animal use grows.